 Rev matching is used when down-shifting to smooth the transition between gears, and prevent shock loads through the transmission.
 It’s a useful skill for the road and track for both cars and motorcycles.

 Each gear has an effective operating range of speeds which depend on the rev range of the engine.
 The faster the engine rotates, the quicker you can go up to the point when you need to change up a gear.
 Within the operational rotational speeds of the engine, there is a range of optimum efficiency known as the ‘power band’, and this is where the fastest acceleration can be obtained (see Diagram 1).

-Most gearboxes are designed so that when you change up a gear when accelerating, the next gear will be at the start of the engine's power band (see Diagram 2).
+Most gearboxes are designed so that when you change up a gear when accelerating, the next gear will be at or near the start of the engine’s power band (see Diagram 2).
 This design provides maximum acceleration all the way up to the top speed of the car.

 At most speeds, a selection of gears can be used (see Diagram 3).

 In the illustration above the driver could choose second, third or forth gear.
 In second gear the engine speed would be at the top of the power band, not leaving room for much useful acceleration until the rev limiter is activated.
 In forth the revs would be too low, leading to sluggish performance (but perhaps decent fuel economy).
 In third gear the engine would be at start of the power band providing maximum acceleration this would be the choice of the performance driver.

 Changing up / up-shifting